RULES OF THE FRIDAY GOLF SOCIETY - VERSION 1.5, 17 MARCH 2015

 - Report from the committee

-- Budget for upcoming year for approval by members (including proposed schedule of events)
+- Summary budget for upcoming year for approval by members (as documented in the FGS manifesto each year)

 - Structure of the committee and election of committee members